Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Primal monomial parcels

-for $0<q^{\kappa}<1$.
-In particular, we have no front critical points, since $0<1-q<1$ for $0<q^{\kappa}<1$.
-Because $s$ is semi-infinite, there are no rear critical points of the merged pair $(P(1,0),\cH)$. \end{proof} Therefore, Corollary \ref{cor:conv-prob0} determines front phase transitions and critical points of $(P(1,0),\cH)$ for each convolution $\cH$ of primal monomial parcels.
-We leave to readers the question of asymptotic critical points in Corollary \ref{cor:conv-prob0}.
+Let us confirm Claim\ref{c:conv-prob-pt-no-rear-no-front-crit}.
+If one of inequalities~\eqref{ineq:conv-prob-pt-linear-gam} and~\eqref{ineq:conv-prob-pt-quad-linear-gam} fails, then we have no front critical points as $p_{2}(q^{\ka})>1$ for $0<q^{\ka}<1$.
+We have no rear critical points either for the infinite $s$. \end{proof} In particular, Proposition~\ref{prop:conv-prob-pt} determines front phase transitions of $\Omg(\cH)$ for each convolution $\cH$ of primal monomial parcels.
+Moreover, the following gives explicit front critical points by metallic ratios.

-\begin{remark} Convolutions of monomial parcels and monomial parcels of general widths yield polynomials with positive integer coefficients by the merged-log-concavity.
-Also, these parcels give the variation of semi-strongly unimodal sequences with front phase transitions in Proposition \ref{prop:gen-wid}, Theorem \ref{thm:pr}, and Corollary \ref{cor:conv-prob0}.
-Furthermore, $t$-power series in Euler's inequalities \ref{eq:euler-1} and \ref{eq:euler-2} are generating functions of some monomial parcels in Remark \ref{rmk:redisc}.
-Therefore, merged-log-concave parcels give an extension of $t$-power series in Euler's identities \ref{eq:euler-1} and \ref{eq:euler-2} by polynomials with positive integer coefficients and the variation of semi-strongly unimodal sequences with phase transitions. \end{remark}

-Let us obtain the following explicit front critical points by convolutions of the parcel $\cE$ in Definition \ref{def:0505}.